-(1) The House Committee on Commerce and Economic Development, the Senate Committees on Economic Development, Housing and General Affairs and on Finance, and the House and Senate Committees on Natural Resources and Energy each shall receive a copy of these reports.
+(1) The House Committees on Commerce and Economic Development and on Energy and Technology and the Senate Committees on Economic Development, Housing and General Affairs, on Finance, and on Natural Resources and Energy each shall receive a copy of these reports.

 (2) The Department shall file the report under subsection (b) of this section annually each January 15 commencing in 2018 through 2033.